Things to Do in Yunnan in May

 Best Activities in May

-Yuanyang Rice Terrace Photography Tours
+Yuanyang Rice Terraces Photography Tours

 Lijiang Old Town and Jade Dragon Snow Mountain

-Kunming Stone Forest Geological Tours
+Kunming Stone Forest and Local Market Tours

 May Events & Festivals